-Lake access is provided only to the Lake Manitou Association Members and their invited guests.
-All watercraft must be owned and registered to property owners of the Association and the watercraft shall display an official Lake Manitou sticker on the starboard bow (front right side).
-Hunting is prohibited.
+Lake access is limited to Lake Manitou Association Members and invited guests.
+All watercraft must be owned and registered to property owners of the Association and the watercraft shall display an official Lake Manitou emblem on the starboard bow (front right side).
+Hunting of animals and waterfowl is prohibited.

-Lake Manitou was just a marshy valley of thick underbrush and high swale grass in 1959 when Murl Duffey persuaded Jack Smith to buy the land with the dream of turning the valley into a lake.
-By the spring of 1960, eighty acres of land was under water.
-The Lake Manitou Association was originally incorporated on August 12, 1964 as the Lake Manitou Residents Association and was renamed to the Lake Manitou Association on December 15, 1973.
+Lake Manitou was a marshy valley of thick underbrush and high swale grass in 1959 when Murl Duffey persuaded Jack Smith to buy the land with the dream of turning the valley into a lake.
+By Spring 1960, eighty acres of land became submerged.
+Lake Manitou Association was originally incorporated on August 12, 1964 as the Lake Manitou Residents Association and was renamed to the Lake Manitou Association on December 15, 1973.
 The Association is governed by a set of By-Laws and a Board of Directors.
-There are annual dues/assessments to finance association expenses.
-To learn more, click here -> History.
-Or go to “About Us” in the main menu at the top of this page and select “History”.
+The Association assesses annual dues payments to finance lake and common area maintenance.
+For more information, click hyperlink -> History, or click “About Us” from the main menu at the top of this page and select “History”.

-Lake Manitou is a private lake located in Sections 10 & 11, Bennington Township (T6N R2E), Shiawassee County, Michigan.
+Lake Manitou is a manufactured private lake situated amidst Sections 10 & 11, Bennington Township (T6N R2E), Shiawassee County, Michigan.
 The lake has a maximum depth of 19 feet and a mean depth of 11.1 feet.
-The lake is 781 feet above sea level and drains into Spring Brook then to the Maple River which is part of the Grand River basin.
+The lake is 781 feet above sea level.
+Its outflow goes to Springbrook stream, then to the Maple River and onward to the Grand River basin.

 (Click on map to enlarge.)